wang3yq/RobotFriends/README.md

 # robofriends
-This is the course project.
-Also this is my first complete React App.
+This is the course project. \n
+Also this is my first complete React App. \n
 To run the project:

 1. Clone this repo